 “No budget filmmaking” is a term we hear a lot.
 But is it possible?
 Nearly.
-Here we will share the top tips to produce a no budget film with (almost) Hollywood level quality… Hopefully.
+Here we will share the top tips to produce a no-budget film and getting your film finished, with (almost) Hollywood level quality…

 1. Schedule the filming on the weekends.